Mato-En/Notes/README.md

   - Better Code Blocks: some notes contain programming code
   - Joplin Enhancement: very important as it allows to scale the images
   - Text Colorize: used for highlighting important parts of the notes
-- With these plugins installed, you can import the .jex file
+- With these plugins installed, you can import the .jex file (unfortunately, the import will be nested within a notebook with the name of the file.
+Simply give the parent another appropriate name or move it and delete the parent)
 # Subjects
 ## Mathematics
 ### Calculus